 Note: Each actor must support at least one of the transactions.

-X.3 <Profile Acronym> Required Actor Groupings
+X.3 RPM Required Actor Groupings

 An Actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile in addition to all of the transactions required for the grouped actor (Column 2).